 A: Yes.
 Small marker stones are available on pedestals located throughout the grounds of the Memorial Park.

 Q: Do you require liners/vaults for each grave?
-Why do some cemeteries require them?

-A: The Garden of Remembrance has the largest, most affordable selection of memorials and markers in the greater Washington, D.C. area.
+A: The Garden of Remembrance has one of the largest, most affordable selections of memorials and markers in the greater Washington, D.C. area.
 All of our memorials are handcrafted in fine detail and high quality.
 We can advise you on design, granite color, bronze color, wording, and offer personalized options, such as quotations and symbolism that will best express the love for and the life of your loved one.
 (Click here for more information)

 Q: Is it convenient and easy to walk through the Memorial Park?